jgnewman/hart/README.md

 ## Getting set up

-The first thing you'll want to do is install Hart, which can be done via `npm install hart` or `yarn add hart`.
+The first thing you'll want to do is install Hart, which can be done via `npm install hart` or anything else compatible.

 Secondly, you'll probably want to configure it to work with JSX.
 You don't have to, but it sure is nice to work with.
 Here is what a fragment will look like with and without JSX: